 Looking back on my pre-loss life, it was a model of consistency.
-I was blessed with a rewarding career, loving marriage, and lots of healthy, happy children.
-In between the sweet chaos of baby years, I traveled either for business, or more likely, for pleasure to relax with my husband and escape to places that were sundrenched and sandy.
+I was blessed with a rewarding career, a loving marriage, and healthy, happy children.
+Before the sweet chaos of baby years, I traveled mainly for business.
+Once we had the kids, traveling became a rare treat because money was tight, and it was hard to get away.

-I am humbled to say that these are my new defining moments.
-They can be big and bold, like the time I repelled off the cliff of a slot canyon with 120’ vertical drop in Zion National Park, or deep sea dived with nurse sharks, lion fish and lobsters in the BVI.
-Sometimes the moments are gentler, like the time I hand-fed a ball of grass and tree bark to an elephant in Nepal, or when I whispered a quiet prayer to Pachamama (Mother Earth) after summiting Huayna Picchu, the steep mountain keeping watch over Machu Picchu.
+I am humbled to say that AdventureWomen trips have created some of my new defining moments because they are so enlightening and joyful.
+These moments can be big and bold, like the time I repelled off the cliff of a slot canyon with 120’ vertical drop in Zion National Park or scuba-dived with nurse sharks, lionfish, and lobsters in the BVI.
+Sometimes the moments are gentler like the time I hand-fed a ball of grass and tree bark to an elephant in Nepal or when I whispered a quiet prayer to Pachamama (Mother Earth) after summiting Huayna Picchu, the steep mountain keeping watch over Machu Picchu.

-- Adventures take you far beyond a bus tour and into the wilderness by way of camel, long-tail boat or bicycle (to name just a few of the modes of transportation)!
+- Adventures take you far beyond a bus tour and into the wilderness by way of mountain trails, long-tail boats or bicycles to name just a few of the modes of transportation!

-I travel with AdventureWomen to show my kids how women can be independent and brave.
-I hope to set the bar for my daughters, and to set the expectation for my sons to believe in and support strong women.
+Today, in my post-loss life, I travel with AdventureWomen to show my kids how women can be independent and brave.
+I hope to set the bar for my daughters and to set the expectation that my sons believe in and support strong women.

 I travel for perspective – to understand what life looks like for women around the globe.
 (As different as our lives are, I am always taken aback by the things we have in common.)

-And perhaps most importantly, I travel to see what it takes for me and my children to make the world a better place – one small act, donation, or kind gesture at a time.”
+I travel to see what it takes to make the world better – one small act, donation, or kind gesture at a time.